bevyengine/bevy-website/release-content/0.16/release-notes/16314_Procedural_atmospheric_scattering.md

 <video controls loop aria-label="A showcase of simulated sunrises and sunsets made in Bevy"><source src="atmosphere-showcase.mp4" type="video/mp4"/></video>
 Credit to `@aevyrie` for their amazing [atmosphere showcase]!
 It uses a fancy custom exposure curve to accentuate the near-dusk colors.

-Enabling atomosphere rendering is simple, just add the new [`Atmosphere`] component to your camera!
+Enabling atmosphere rendering is simple, just add the new [`Atmosphere`] component to your camera!

 ```rs
 commands.spawn((